dqops/dqo/docs/dqo-concepts/definition-of-data-quality-checks/index.md

 The `spec` section contains the details of the table, including the target schema and table name.

-The `columns` section lists the columns in the table which has configured checks.
-In this example the column named `target_column` has a configured check `profile_nulls_percent`.
+The `columns` section lists the columns in the table that has configured checks.
+In this example, the column named `target_column` has a configured check `profile_nulls_percent`.
 This means that the sensor reads the percentage of null values in `target_column`.
 If the percentage exceeds a certain threshold, an error, warning, or fatal message will be raised.